 will make arrangements with Labor Pool for pickup from your location and

-delivery to the AHO Storage Area.
+delivery to the AHRO Storage Area.

-a record into the SLACARC database (a
+a record into the Archival Collections Index (a

-standardized, staff-accessible database) when assigning it a unique
+standardized database) when assigning it a unique

-file is easily searchable by group, names, and other index
+accession number.
+The file is easily searchable by group, names, and other index

-please contact the Archives.
+please contact the Archivist.

 continued use for laboratory or scholarly purposes) or temporarily